 Appointments with the Doctor/Nurse Practitioner

-When you ring the surgery please consider whether your appointment is urgent/acute or whether you could take a pre-bookable appointment at a later date.
+ROUTINE APPOINTMENT: When you ring the surgery please consider whether your appointment is urgent/acute or whether you could take a pre-bookable appointment at a later date.
 Patients can ring the surgery up to 12 noon and be given an appointment of their choice.
+These appointments can also be made online via our many different portals (NHS app, SystmOnline, MyGP).

 Please note: The telephone lines are busiest between the hours of 08:00 and 09:00.
 Please avoid these times unless you do need to be seen within 48 hours.